awsdocs/amazon-connect-admin-guide/doc_source/connect-security-profiles.md

 ## Considerations<a name="considerations"></a>
 + When you grant permission to edit users, you also grant permission to reset user passwords, including that of the administrator\.
 + When you grant permission to create or edit users, you also grant permission to assign users a security profile that grants them full access to the contact center\.
 + In the Metrics and Quality permission group, you can enable a download icon for recorded conversations\.
-When members of this group go to **Metrics and quality**, **Contact search**, and then do a search of calls, they will see an icon to download recordings\.
+When members of this group go to **Metrics and quality**, **Contact search**, and then do a search of contacts, they will see an icon to download recordings\.
 **Important**
 This setting isn't a security feature\.
 Users who don't have this permission can still download recordings using other less\-discoverable ways\.